Rechousa/Delivery-Service/README.md

     ```
     * Please notice that your local post **14330** will be mapped to the 1433 port of the container

+3. Run the following command to download the most recent docker image of REDIS:
+    ```
+    docker pull redis
+    ```
+    After download finishes, let's start a new container, named DeliveryServiceExerciseREDIS, with the REDIS In-Memory NoSQL database

+    ```
+    docker run --name DeliveryServiceExerciseREDIS -d redis
+    ```
+    * Please notice that your local post **14330** will be mapped to the 1433 port of the container

-3. Start a new instance of Microsoft Visual Studio and open the solution file 'DeliveryServiceExercise.sln'
+4. Start a new instance of Microsoft Visual Studio and open the solution file 'DeliveryServiceExercise.sln'
-4. Ensure the DeliveryServiceExercise.API project is selected and press Execute
+5. Ensure the DeliveryServiceExercise.API project is selected and press Execute